gulfiliz/gulfiliz.github.io/_posts/2025-12-30-new-orleans.md

 Gumbo.
 Seafood.
 So much seafood.
 Beignets at Café du Monde.
 Powdered sugar on my face, my hands, my dog Nikko.

 I saw fried alligator on a menu.
-Some Americans eat interesting things too, I thought.
+Americans can eat interesting things too, I thought.

 Most restaurants and cafés were pet-friendly.
 This isn't a common practice in Dallas.
 For the first time, I had the chance to dine in with my dog.

 By the way, seafood pizza is a must try!

-There was a place called Luna Pizza just a 30-seconds walk from the hotel we stayed at.
+There was a place called Luna Pizza just a 30-second walk from the hotel we stayed at.
 I absolutely loved every pizza I tried there. :)

 <div class="row">
     <div class="col-md-6">